KontonGu/HAS-GPU/README.md

 Part 4 describes how to build the HAS-GPU auto-scaler from scratch.
 This step is optional and may be skipped.

 All experiments were conducted on the Compute Cloud GPU cluster at LRZ (The Leibniz Supercomputing Centre).
-Due to the complexity of the HAS-GPU system, please feel free to contact us via email if needed.
-We can provide access to a smaller testing cluster and further support to facilitate system validation and help resolve potential issues.

 ## Step-by-Step Instructions